keplergl/kepler.gl/docs/keplergl-jupyter/user-guide.md

 #   u'longitude': -122.42590232651203,
 ```

 When the map is final, you can copy this config and load it later to reproduce the same map.
-Follow the instruction to [match config with data](match-config-w-data).
+Follow the instruction to [match config with data][match-config-w-data].
 There are 2 ways to apply config to a map:

  1. Directly apply config to the map.